 As for clothing, you can find all your regular stores at shopping centres in most cities.
 The most popular ones would be Centro Comercial Colombo, in Lisbon, and Norteshopping, in Porto.
 There’s also a lot of secondhand, vintage, and charity shops with cheaper prices, especially in Lisbon and Porto.
 A popular secondhand chain is Humana, for example.

 Although Porto and Lisbon are the biggest and most popular cities, the centres would not be the best option for retirees.
-There are many lesser known places with a lot of potential.
+Come find out the best places to retire in Portugal.

 The Algarve is a substantial region in the south of Portugal, including many different towns that differ greatly from one to the other.
 Vilamoura and Albufeira, for example, are mostly known for their nightlife scenes and luxurious hotels and resorts and are extremely sought-after and touristy during the summer months.
-Below you can find some quieter and cheaper towns in the region.
+Below you can find some quieter and cheaper towns.
+You can also find out how to specifically retire in Algarve.

 Monchique is a breathtakingly beautiful town in the mountains, fondly nicknamed “the garden of the Algarve”.
 Here you can go on beautiful hikes with views over the mountainous landscape and Atlantic and enjoy the unique combination of the beautiful nature, the town’s famous craftsmanship and well-being facilities.
 Definitely the place to go if you’re looking for some peace and quiet and stunning nature.